 If Breast massage is indicated, explicit written permission will be obtained from you before any such treatment is performed.
 (You will still have the right to refuse, alter or change the consent at any time)

 Is it a good idea to get a massage if I’m sick?

 This really depends on the type of illness.
 If you are sick with menstrual cramps, morning sickness or a hang-over, massage can be very helpful.

 If you have a fever and suspect that you have the flu, it is recommended that you reschedule your appointment for a later date.
 This will insure your recovery and eliminate the spread of the flu to the therapist and subsequently other clients.

-If you have a cold, the first 2 days are considered contagious and we ask that you reschedule your appointment for a date following the initial outbreak.
+If you have a cold, the first two days are considered contagious and we ask that you reschedule your appointment for a date following the initial outbreak.

 No, Massage Therapy is best used on a preventative basis to treat discomforts associated with workplace stress, postural issues and physical demands of athletic strains.